Get 80% off your plan for your first 3 months*

 Key takeaways

-• Review all three core financial statements (balance sheet, income statement, and cash flow statement) together regularly to get a complete picture of your business's financial health and spot potential issues before they become serious problems.
+• Review your balance sheet, income statement, and cash flow statement together as a set to get a complete picture of your financial health and catch problems before they become serious.

-• Calculate key financial ratios like the current ratio and quick ratio from your balance sheet to assess whether you have enough cash and liquid assets to cover short-term expenses and obligations.
+• Calculate liquidity ratios such as the current ratio and quick ratio from your balance sheet to confirm your business can cover short-term expenses and obligations.

-• Distinguish between recorded revenue and actual cash on hand by tracking accounts receivable separately, as profitable sales don't always translate to immediate cash availability for business expenses.
+• Separate recorded revenue from actual cash on hand by tracking accounts receivable separately, since profitable sales do not always mean money is available to spend.

-• Compare your financial statements across multiple periods to identify trends in revenue, expenses, and cash flow that can guide strategic decisions about where to invest and which areas need improvement.
+• Compare your financial statements across multiple time periods to spot trends in revenue, expenses, and liabilities that can guide smarter investment and growth decisions.

 Types of financial statements